Law office

 • Alternatives: Negotiation, mediation, and business solutions that avoid court entirely

-Aggressive representation doesn't mean filing every case.
-It means fighting hard on the cases worth fighting—and having the judgment to know the difference.
+Good representation does not mean filing every case.
+It means fighting hard on the cases worth fighting -- and having the judgment to know the difference.

 THE PROCESS